AngeloAntona/MiniLabSynth/README.md

 ![hrdwConfigPic](ReadmeResources/hardwrConfigPic.png)

 The hardware required to use all the functionalities of this project includes:
-* **Arturia MiniLab MKII** &rarr; The project was specifically created for this small MIDI keyboard.
+* **Arturia MiniLab MKII** &rarr; The project was specifically created for the Arturia MiniLab MKII.
+It's just a small MIDI controller with no integrated functions except for sending MIDI signals as output.
+However, it has the advantage of having many MIDI parameters that can be mapped, which has proven to be very useful for the completion of this project.
 It's possible to map the device's outputs by applying [this preset](ReadmeResources/Preset.minilabmk2) using the Arturia Midi Control Center app available [here](https://www.arturia.com/support/downloads&manuals).
 * **Sustain Pedal** &rarr; You can use any sustain pedal.
 * **Control pedal adapter** &rarr; Typically, control pedals (volume pedals) have an analog output.
 I used [this adapter](https://beatbars.com/en/dual-to-midi.html) to convert that output into a MIDI signal.
 * **Control Pedal** &rarr; You can use any control/volume pedal.